June 12-24, 2022

 The variety of weaving is stunning.
 The most common techniques by Balinese weavers are single and double ikat, supplementary weft and discontinuous weft.
 If these aren’t familiar terms, you’ll learn to distinguish cloth made with these methods as we observe weavers in several different locations.

-We’ll see artisans weaving endek, the local name for weft ikat.
+We’ll meet artisans weaving endek, the local name for weft ikat, in a semi-commercial workshop setting.

 And in the east, we can watch weavers aligning the pre-patterned threads to weave the famous double ikat called geringsing, below.
 Both men and women wear long pieces of it for traditional ceremonies.